 It is highly recommended that your claims be written by a qualified patent attorney or patent agent.
 The patent attorneys at Smit & Van Wyk provide a wide range of patent-related services across multiple industries and fields of technologies, including patent drafting, filing and prosecution.

 Smit & Van Wyk deals exclusively with patents, designs, trademarks, copyright and plant breeders’ rights in South Africa.
 Our team of Intellectual Property attorneys have the knowledge, experience and resources to give expert legal advice regarding your Intellectual Property portfolio.

 Franchising legal advice is specialised and differs from other areas of law, thus you need find yourself an attorney that specialises in this specific type of law.
 Franchise attorneys represent the franchisor, as well as the franchisee.

-PCT National Phase Patents in Africa
+PCT National Phase Patents

 The PCT National Phase is the second of the two main phases of the PCT procedure.
 It follows the international phase and consists in the processing of the international application before each Office of (or acting for a Contracting State) that has been designated in the international application.